moath-dawood/AlgoVisualizer/README.md

 - Randomzing the sample value.
 - Speed up or down the animation.
 - Smooth transtion of algorithms.
-- Capabilty of adding more algorithms.
+- Capability of adding more algorithms.